The RVillagers Guide to Boondocking

 Unless you have a serious "over lander" type of vehicle that can get you really far out there, most of the time you will have at least a few neighbors wherever you go, even if at a distance.
 That may be preferable—especially if you are a solo traveler.
 Having visible neighbors can provide a sense of security.

 Dogs can be great alarm systems and protectors, and some folks use wireless network cameras, or even motion detectors.
-It's up to you to decide what you need to feel safe and comfortable—and that may evolve over time, as you gain experience & confidence with boondocking.
+It's up to you to decide what you need to feel safe and comfortable—and that may evolve over time, as you gain experience and confidence with boondocking.
 The topic of self-defense is beyond the scope of this article, and plenty of information can be readily found by searching online.

 Tips and comments from RVillagers who boondock

 Feel free to add your comments to these discussions:

 And what about the roads you drive down to get to some boondocking sites?

 Join these groups for lots of great information, tips & advice from seasoned boondockers, and add yours, too!